dataaddict/prenoms/README.md

 npm run build
 ```

-compiled code is located in build/
+compiled code is located at build/

 #### how to develop